Xilmi/Rotp-Fusion/README.md

   - Jack-trades maybe Traders or Jackals
   - New Star System names
   - New pictures
-- is there any way of setting up alliances before the game, so you could e.g. have two teams of three ?
+- Is there any way of setting up alliances before the game, so you could e.g. have two teams of three ?
   - Starting alliances (free for the ai to dismiss)
   - Starting factions (Stronger than alliance, but breakable at very low diplomacy level)
   - Immuable faction (Like final war)
+  -
+  - Peaceful mode
+- Search tools for options.

 Later:
 - Some Achievements options.